ibrahimgunes0/php-routing-system/README.md

-# Routing System With PHP MVC (Kolay Randevu Assessment)
+# Routing System With PHP MVC

 This custom PHP Router class is designed to manage routes for an application with a specific MVC (Model-View-Controller) structure.
 The class supports HTTP methods (GET, POST, PUT, DELETE) and allows for middleware usage.